thoughtshso/blog/_posts/2024-10-13-the-wounded-heart.md

 "*The victim's struggle to trust will be proportionately related to the extent her parent(s) failed to protect and nurture her as a child*."
 (15, 2)

 #### [Chapter 2] Facing the Enemy: Shame, Brokenness, and Sanctification
-"*The enemy, or so it feels, is the passion to be logvingly pursued and nourishingly touched by a person whose heart is utterly disposed to do us good.*" (19, 2)
+"*The enemy, or so it feels, is the passion to be lovingly pursued and nourishingly touched by a person whose heart is utterly disposed to do us good.*" (19, 2)

 "The enemy is *sin*, that fallen, autonomous striving for life that refuses to bow to God. *The enemy is the internal reality that will not cry out to God in humble, broken dependence*."
 (19, 4)